spf13/cobra/shell_completions.md

 }
 ```

-**Note:** The cobra generator may include messages printed to stdout for example if the config file is loaded, this will break the auto complete script so must be removed.
+**Note:** The cobra generator may include messages printed to stdout, for example, if the config file is loaded; this will break the auto-completion script so must be removed.

 # Customizing completions